ertprs/qrl-tipbot/_docs/tables.md

 ### `faucet_payouts` Table

-Useed to track the payouts from the faucet.
+Used to track the payouts from the faucet.
 This will store all of the transaction details including the user_id, tx_hash from the qrl transaction, total amount transfered and the time it all happened.

 - **id** *primary_key* is created at entry time
 - **user_ids** the user id from `users.id`